alttch/eva3/doc/uc/uc.rst

 uc_cvars.json - file containing user variables passed to all commands and :doc:`item scripts</item_scripts>` within the system environment.

-File - normal JSON directory, format:
+The file contais a JSON dict:

 .. code-block:: json